aaronmyatt/pdwebsite/examples/gettingStarted/4-pipelinesRock.md

+---
+tags:
+  - getting-started
+order: 4
+title: Pipelines Rock!
+blurb: From big oil to the hiring pipeline in your company, pipelines are common.
+---

 # Pipelines Rock!

 From big oil to the hiring pipeline in your company, pipelines are common.
 They are a simple and intuitive concept to understand.
 Something goes in one end and comes out the other.